 7. Values and behaviours suitable for working with children and young people.

 8. Committed to equal opportunities

-9. Commitment to the overall success of the Academy
+9. Commitment to the overall success of the school

-14. A belief in the ability of children and young people to achieve and to overcome obstacles to their learning.
-Awareness of, and commitment to, equalities issues.
+A belief in the ability of children and young people to achieve and to overcome obstacles to their learning.